aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

 everything in a single ParameterData, then this could be easily accessed from the calculation with the ``.res`` method.
 If you have to store arrays / large lists or matrices, consider using ArrayData instead.

 2. ArrayData.
 If you need to store large arrays of values, for example, a list of points or a molecular dynamic trajectory, we strongly encourage you to use this class.
 At variance with ParameterData, the values are not stored in the DB, but are written to a file (mapped back in the DB).
-If instead you store large arrays of numbers in the DB with ParameterData, you might soon realise
+If instead you store large arrays of numbers in the DB with ParameterData, you might soon realize
 that: a) the DB grows large really rapidly; b) the time it takes to save an object in the DB gets very large.

 3. StructureData.
 If your code relaxes an input structure, you can end up with an output structure.

 Of course, you can create new classes to be stored in the DB, and use them at your own advantage.